A Test for detecting Structural Breakdowns in Markets using Eigenvalue Decompositions: Testing on stock returns

 \section{Testing on stock returns}

-First, we test our hypothesis on the same stocks considered in \cite{wied2012testing}; As seen from Figure~\ref{fig:2stock}, the highest value of the $|h_t|$ is 3.79, which coincides with the collapse of Lehman Brothers around 18 September, 2008, is slightly greater than the critical value for 90\% confidence level.
+First, we demonstrate our test on the same stocks (SNP500 and DAX indices) considered in \cite{wied2012testing}; the highest value of the test statistic $|h_t|$ is 3.79; as seen from Figure~\ref{fig:2stock}, \textit{this coincides with the collapse of Lehman Brothers around 18 September, 2008,} and is slightly greater than the critical value for 90\% confidence level.

-Next, we test our hypothesis using a three-stock portfolio for two cases.
+Next, we demonstrate our test on a three-stock portfolio for two cases.
 In case (i), we have two American Indices (SNP 500 and DOWJones) and a German Index (DAX).
-In case (ii), we have indices from US, Germany and Japan (SNP, DAX and Nikkei respectively).
-As expected, it can be seen from Figure~\ref{fig:coffee}, the correlation structure has been disturbed more in case(ii), where all the indices are from different countries, as against case(i) where 2 indices are from the same country (US).
+In case (ii), we have indices from US, Germany and Japan (SNP, DAX and Nikkei respectively). \textit{As expected, it can be seen from Figure~\ref{fig:coffee}, the correlation structure has been disturbed more in case(ii), where all the indices are from different countries, as against case(i) where 2 indices are from the same country (US).}